 On this page is a list of various professionals who can assist litigants, either self-represented and represented.
 Please feel free to contact them directly.

-Note that these businesses are all independent entities.
+Note that the practitioners listed here are all independent entities.
 While I do my best to make sure that I only list qualified professionals, I cannot guarantee quality of service.

 What is Mediation?

 Mediation is a voluntary process where a trained professional, called a mediator, helps participants to negotiate a mutually acceptable agreement.
 Mediators act as neutral facilitators and referees, to help guide participants regarding personal decisions for their lives and those whom they care for.
 The key is: Participants maintain control over the outcome.
 The decision to mediate is completely voluntary and the process is confidential.
 A mediator, unlike a judge or arbitrator, will not make or impose decisions on anyone.
 In family law mediation, you and your partner decide what will happen for your family.